pytchlang/pytch-tutorials/script-by-script-boing/tutorial.md

 example:

 * Add gravity, so the ball falls towards the bottom of the screen.
   Think about how the `y_velocity` of the `Ball` sprite needs to change to give the right effect.
+You might then also want to change the random velocity the ball gets when it bounces off a bat.

 Can you think of other changes or improvements?